 A Long, Long Way

 On November 9, 2019 Doug celebrated his 90th birthday with family and friends.
-He is admired as a man of faith, husband, cancer fighter, father of two, grandfather of three and great-grandfather of five.
+He was admired as a man of faith, husband, cancer fighter, father of two, grandfather of three and great-grandfather of five.
+He passed away February 1, 2021.

-Doug doesn’t live far from where he was born but he has come a long way in life.
+Doug’s last days were lived not that far from where he was born but he had gone a long, long way in life.

 Hope grows here.
 We share stories that inspire people, build faith, and offer lasting purpose.